CES home automation

 One study places the smart home as the most popular means of IoT engagement and predicts that 29 million units will be sold in 2017.
 It’s little wonder that myriad companies are fighting tooth and nail for a piece of the smart home pie.
 Here are some of the most notable from this year’s CES.

 This device is described as the world’s first skateboard for your home.
-Blaze Automation are positioning its B.One hub as the most advanced smart home and security system.
+Blaze Automation is positioning its B.One hub as the most advanced smart home and security system.

 Don’t be fooled: Every company’s taken the liberty of being the “most advanced, most powerful”.
 We’ve found it to be a bit more relative.